CITS 2026: The 2026 International Conference on Computer, Information and Telecommunication Systems

 Papers are reviewed on the basis that they do not contain plagiarized material and have not been submitted to any other conference at the same time (multiple submission).
 To learn more about this matter; visit:

-CITS 2025 will be held as a hybrid conference in the period July 16-18, 2025, Colmar, France.
+CITS 2026 will be held as a hybrid conference in the period July 22-24, 2026, Piraeus-Athens, Greece.
 Those authors who will not be allowed to travel abroad by strict national rules in force at the time of the conference or have other serious reasons accepted by the organizers will be given an opportunity to present their accepted work remotely.

 Authors can only register with two payment options: credit card and bank wire (through EDAS).
 Registration covers: Access to all technical sessions, keynote speeches, e-program, e-proceedings, and coffee breaks.